ayoungh/dotfiles/README.md

 ### Homebrew

-Now using a Brewfile to install
+Now using a Brewfile to install - In the `.dotfiles` directory run `brew bundle dump --force --describe` to get a new updated brewfile with descriptions

 - httpie
 - bat